2shady4u/godot-kra-psd-importer/README.md

 Image format to which the exported layers of the **.psd*-file will be converted.

+- **Crop Layers to Canvas** (Bool, default=true)

+Crop all layers of the **.psd*-file to the size of the canvas, making them the exact same size and removing any content that spills out of the canvas.
+Alternatively, the canvas size is ignored and the layer sizes are respected, resulting in exported images with possibly different sizes.

 After setting these fields correctly, the 'import'-button can be used to start the importing process.

 # <a name="credits">Credits</a>